sebastiansauer/stats-nutshell/020-basics.html.md

+{{< downloadthis data/penguins.csv dname="penguins.csv" label="Download the penguins data" icon="database-fill-down" type="info" >}}

 ## Lab

 Import *your* research data into R.

 >   🧑‍🎓 I want more exercises on R!

->   👨‍🏫 Checkout all [exercises tagges with "R"](https://datenwerk.netlify.app/#category=R) on [datenwerk](https://datenwerk.netlify.app/).
+>   👨‍🏫 Checkout all [exercises tagged with "R"](https://datenwerk.netlify.app/#category=R) on [datenwerk](https://datenwerk.netlify.app/).
 Pro-Tipp: Use the translation function of your browers to translate the webpage into your favorite language.